Étienne Marie Antoine Champion de Nansouty: Death and resting place

 By the second half of 1814, following his long and almost continuous campaigns throughout Europe during the last ten years, the health of General Nansouty badly deteriorated.
 He was suffering from his wounds, some of which were very recent, but, above all from war fatigue.
 On his death bed, he is recorded to have said: "I have carefully reflected upon all my action ever since I was born and in all my life, I have not done anyone wrong."
 He is also said to have reasserted his Christian faith and to have asked that his son be recommended for the King's protection, as a favour for his services.
-Just before passing away, he told his son that his heritage would be to follow his example and live an honourable and blameless life.
+Just before dying, he told his son that his heritage would be to follow his example and live an honourable and blameless life.
 General Count Étienne-Marie-Antoine-Champion de Nansouty died on 12 February 1815 in Paris, leaving behind his wife and their only son.
 A pension of 6,000 Francs per year was granted to the General's widow by the King of France.
 His final resting place is at the Père Lachaise Cemetery in Paris, division 27.
 The engraving on his tombstone reads:

 The name NANSOUTY is inscribed under the Arc de Triomphe in Paris.